cnafsd/aai-tutorials/indigo-iam/README.md

 * `trust`: docker image for the _igi-test-ca_ CA certificate issuing server/user certificates, usually mounted in the `/etc/grid-security/certificates` path of the other services.
 The container populates a `/certs` volume containing server X.509 certificates
 * `iam-be`: is the main service, also known as `iam-login-service`.
 The INDIGO IAM base URL is https://iam.test.example
-* `client`: is an example of a client application (also known as `iam-test-client`), where a login button redirects to `iam-be` to start an authorization code flow.
+* `demo`: is an example of a client application (also known as `iam-test-client`), where a login button redirects to `iam-be` to start an authorization code flow.
 URL of this service is https://iam.test.example/iam-test-client
 * `iam`: is an `nginx` image used for TLS termination and reverse proxy
-* `db`: is a mysql database used by INDIGO IAM and VOMS-AA.
-A dump of the database with test users plus a _test0_ certificate linked to an account may be enabled.
+* `db`: is a mysql database used by INDIGO IAM.
+A dump of the database with test users plus a _test0_ certificate linked to an account may be enabled
+* `clients`: is an image containing `oidc-agent` used to query the local IAM services.

 To resolve the hostname of the service, add a line in your `/etc/hosts` file with